Pediatric Orthopedic Surgeons treating Juvenile Scoliosis

 Blood tests

 We may order blood tests to check whether another condition contributed to the bunion.
 The doctor will also want to know what shoes your child wears and which shoes aggravate his or her symptoms.
-They will try to determine whether the bunion is causing any pain and whether the bunion is causing any functional limitations.
-Other conditions that are similar to bunions exist.
-Arthritis, hammer toe, bursitis, and joint infection can also occur and cause symptoms similar to a bunion.
-During his evaluation, our doctors would rule out these conditions.
+The doctors will try to determine whether the bunion is causing any pain and whether the bunion is causing any functional limitations.
+Additionally, the doctors will determine if other conditions that are similar to bunions exist.
+For instance, arthritis, hammer toe, bursitis, and joint infection can also occur and cause symptoms similar to a bunion.
+During the examination, our doctors would rule out these other conditions.

 Properly fitting footwear

 Shoes with enough space inside for the toes can relieve pressure.
-A good shoe store will measure your feet and advise you on appropriate footwear options.
+A good shoe store will measure your child’s feet and advise the parents on the appropriate footwear options.
 Also known as orthotics, inserts relieve toe pressure.
-Toe padding, taping, or splinting can provide support and reduce irritation.
+Toe paddling, taping, or splinting can provide support and reduce irritation.

 Treatments such as ultrasound therapy, whirlpool therapy, massage, and heat therapy can provide relief from bunion pain.